What is a Directed Trustee of a Health & Welfare or Qualified Retirement Plan?

 - Provide Notice of Legal Action to delinquent employer members detailing legal actions that may be taken to collect required contributions or other interests to the Plan

 Hire A Prudent Expert To Be Your Directed Trustee

-In a world where regulatory enforcement is becoming more aggressive, having an independent expert to serve as your Directed Trustee is a smart way to lower your risk of being audited by the DOL.
+In a world where regulatory enforcement is becoming more aggressive, having an independent fiduciary to serve as your Directed Trustee is a smart way to lower your risk of being audited by the DOL.

-Contact ERISA Advisory Group Today
+Contact The ERISA Advisory Group Today

 Are you considering hiring an ERISA Independent Fiduciary to serve as your plan’s Directed Trustee?